abudaan/qambi/README.md

   4. Record MIDI: [link](http://qambi.org/examples/midi-recording/)
   5. Playback a MIDI file via an external softsynth: [link](http://qambi.org/examples/midi-sync/) and a screencast explaining how to use it on [youtube](https://www.youtube.com/embed/zj1Sof90N7k)

-You can find more examples in the [examples](https://github.com/abudaan/qambi/tree/gh-pages/examples) folder of the repository.
+More examples in the [examples](https://github.com/abudaan/qambi/tree/gh-pages/examples) folder of the repository.
 Documentation is work in progress, see the [wiki](https://github.com/abudaan/qambi/wiki).

 #####Playgrounds